 This section features the foundation sires as well as the most influential males used through the decades, in the Fairoaks line.

-Where many have only keep females and concentrated on their bloodline, I have founded my line on one superior male and his sons and daughters,
+Where many have only keep females and concentrated on them, I have founded my line on one superior male and his sons and daughters,

 Ch.
 Cornwell's Cody CDX, STDc